Thanvi-reddy/finance-data-pipeline/n8n/evaluation.md

 | Best for | Repeatable batch downloads across many tickers | Quick prototyping / visual demo of a flow |

  Takeaway
-The Python agent is more practical for downloading 100+ tickers at scale ‚Äî easy to loop, log, and extend. n8n is faster to demo visually and is useful for non-technical stakeholders to see the flow, but the local installation issues made it less reliable to set up than the Python route.
+The Python agent is more practical for downloading 100+ tickers at scale ‚AI easy to loop, log, and extend. n8n is faster to demo visually and is useful for non-technical stakeholders to see the flow, but the local installation issues made it less reliable to set up than the Python route.